 Distinctive Features.
-Besides completing four foundational courses, students select four more courses from three categories representing various communication contexts and applications, plus three elective courses.
+Besides completing four foundational courses, students select four more courses from three categories representing various communication contexts and applications, three elective courses, and complete a senior capstone their senior year.
 In addition, students meet a "Global Communication Requirement," which is one way the department highlights its commitment to enlarging students' thinking and experience.
 Along these lines, Communication Studies majors are encouraged to spend time abroad.
 Options include both Westmont-run programs and approved courses in Paris, the Netherlands, and Buenos Aires.
 The Westmont in San Francisco program also works well with the major, as do journalism and political programs in Washington, D.C., and the film studies semester in Los Angeles.
 Every other year or so, the department sponsors a conflict and reconciliation program abroad.